Reshaping the system for an #equalfuture

 Why the world needs reshaping

-- women represent just over 40 per cent of the world’s labour force, but only control 30 per cent of the world’s wealth2
+- Women represent just under 40 per cent of the world’s labour force, but only control 30 per cent of the world’s wealth.2

-- women make up less than 23 per cent of all national parliamentarians.
-And, only 17 per cent of government ministers are women3
+- Women make up less than 23 per cent of all national parliamentarians.
+And, only 18 per cent of government ministers are women.3

-- the full-time total remuneration pay gap is 23.1 per cent, with men earning on average $26,853 a year more than women7
+- The full-time total remuneration gender pay gap is 22.4% — men who work full-time earn almost $26,527 a year more than women who work full-time.7

 Creating a more equal world